mitchelldmiller/quick-mail-wp-plugin/README.md

 * Quick Mail sends email with [wp_mail](https://developer.wordpress.org/reference/functions/wp_mail/).

 	`wp_mail` error messages are displayed, if there is a problem.

 * "You must provide at least one recipient email address."

 	`wp_mail` rejected an address.
 Seen when Quick Mail verification is off.

+* Error: Invalid Role (WP-CLI error)

+	You tried sending mail to an unknown WordPress role.
+Use `wp list roles` to get role names.

 __Incompatible Plugins__